Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Load **Index Page** of Fat Raccoon.
 1. Click on **Login** in nav bar.
 1. Click on **Create Account** tab.
-1. Fill out all appropiate information and submit said information.
+1. Fill out all appropriate information and submit said information.
 1. Navigate to any recipe of testers choice.
 1. Click on **Not a Favorite** or its icon.
 1. Check to be sure accurate text and icon appear.